 POLICY NO. 103 DISCRIMINATION/TITLE IX SEXUAL HARRASSMENT AFFECTING STUDENTS HARRASSMENT AFFECTING STUDENTS 2.
 Inform the student or third party about this policy including the right to an investigation of both oral and written complaints of discrimination.
-3. Obtain consent from person(s) in parental relation to initiate an investigation where the complainant or alleged victim is under age eighteen (18).
+1 3.
+Obtain consent from person(s) in parental relation to initiate an investigation where the complainant or alleged victim is under age eighteen (18).
 Inform the person(s) in parental relation and students who are complainants or accused of violating this policy that they may be accompanied by a person in parental relation during all steps of the complaint procedure.
 4. Provide relevant information on resources available in 4.
 Provide relevant mormation on resources available in addition to the school complaint procedure, such as making reports to the police, available assistance from domestic violence or rape crisis programs and community health resources including counseling resources.
 5. Immediately notify the Compliance Officer of the complaint.
 The Compliance Officer shall assess whether the investigation should be conducted by the building principal, another district employee, the Compliance Officer or an attorney and shall promptly assign the investigation to that individual.
 6. After consideration of the allegations and in consultation with the Compliance Officer and other appropriate individuals, promptly implement interim measures as appropriate to protect the complainant and others as necessary from violation of this policy during the course of the investigation.
-Section 4 Guidelines Section 4 Guideinies Title IX Sexual Harassment Training Requirements The Compliance Officer and Title IX Coordinator, investigator(s), decision-maker(s), or any individual designated to facilitate an informal resolution process related to Title IX sexual harassment shall receive the following training, as
+Section 4 Guidelines Section 4 Guidelines Title IX Sexual Harassment Training Requirements The Compliance Officer and Title IV Coordinator The Compliance Officer and Title IX Coordinator, investigator(s), decision-maker(s), or any individual designated to facilitate an informal resolution process related to Title IX sexual harassment shall receive the following training, as served hardssment shan receive the following training, as

-POLICY NO. 103 DISCRIMINATION/TITLE IX SEXUAL HARRASSMENT AFFECTING STUDENTS I required or appropriate to their specific role: 1.
+POLICY NO. 103 DISCRIMINATION/TITLE IX SEXUAL HARRASSMENT AFFECTING STUDENTS required or appropriate to their specific role: 1.
 Definition of sexual harassment.
 2. Scope of the district's education program or activity, as it pertains to what is subject to Title IX regulations.
 3. How to conduct an investigation and grievance process for formal complaints, including examination of evidence, drafting written determinations, handling appeals and informal resolution processes, as applicable.
-4. How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest and bias.
+How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest and bias.
 5. Use of relevant technology.
 6. Issues of relevance including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant.
 7. Issues of relevance, weight of evidence and application of standard of proof and drafting investigative reports that fairly summarize relevant evidence.
 8. How to address complaints when the alleged conduct does not qualify as Title IX sexual harassment but could be addressed under another complaint process or Board policy.
-8 All training materials shall promote impartial investigations and adjudications of formal complaints of Title IX sexual narassment without relying on sex stereotypes.
-Disciplinary Consequences t c A student who is determined to be responsible for violation of his policy shall be subject to appropriate disciplinary action consistent with the Code of Student Conduct, which may include but is not limited to: Pol.
-113. 2 4, 218, 233 t c his policy shall be subject to appropriate disciplinary action consistent with the Code of Student Conduct, which may include
+All training materials shall promote impartial investigations and adjudications of formal complaints of Title IX sexual harassment without relying on sex stereotypes.
+Disciplinary Consequences A student who is determined to be responsible for violation of this policy shall be subject to appropriate disciplinary action consistent with the Code of Student Conduct, which may include but is not limited to: Pol.
+113. 2 1 , 218, 233